The Spell (1977 film): Premiere

-In an online review for The Terror Trap, it was said of the film that "overall, a little slow at times but not bad".
-When reviewed for The Horror Honeys website, it was stated of the film that "It's not the perfect revenge film, but it is an interesting snapshot of the era and there are far worse ways to kill an evening".
-Chris Hartley of The Video Graveyard mentions that "The Spell is pretty forgettable stuff.
-When taken for what it is, it's not a complete waste of time and does have some unintentional chuckles and solid performances propping it up, but it's also just another forgotten 70s TV flick."

-The film has been reviewed in several blog posts; in a 2009 blog post for Final Girl, Stacie Ponder said that "This is a made-for-TV effort that's fairly tame even for its time period" and "It's little more than a pleasant 70-minute diversion".
-Jeffery Berg of the jdbrecords commented that "it's pretty preposterous, kind of boring, and sometimes hilarious."
-When it film was reviewed in a blog post for Horror Movie a Day, it was said that "even as a TV Movie this thing is shockingly dull throughout."

 Home media

 In the United States, The Spell received a VHS release courtesy of Worldvision Home Entertainment Inc. in 1984 following its television broadcast, which was rare considering that television films of the time were not picked up for home video distribution.
 The film received a second VHS release in the U.S. from GoodTimes Entertainment.
 It has been released on VHS in several European countries including Finland and Spain.
 It has never been made available on DVD format.

 It was released on Blu-ray format in North America on September 5, 2017 via Scream Factory, a subsidiary of Shout!
 Factory, under license from 20th Century Fox Home Entertainment and MGM Home Entertainment.
 The set contains the film's original broadcast ratio of 1.33:1, DTS-HD Master Audio 2.0 and English Subtitles, while special features consist of a new commentary by made-for-TV historian and author Amanda Reyes and a new interview with screenwriter Brian Taggert.

-It was available for streaming in the United Kingdom via Amazon Prime Video, which was added to the service on February 21, 2019 and removed on September 5, 2019.